home-assistant/home-assistant.io/source/_integrations/imap.markdown

 ### Selecting a charset supported by the imap server

-Below is an example for setting up the integration to connect to your Microsoft 365 account that requires `US_ASCII` as charset:
+Below is an example for setting up the integration to connect to your Microsoft 365 account that requires `US-ASCII` as charset:
   - Server: `outlook.office365.com`
   - Port: `993`
   - Username: Your full email address